ulimuli/Python-Cultivation/README.md

 Cultivate – Train and grow stronger in the path of cultivation.

+be careful as sometimes you can experience backlash from cultivation

 Simple Combat- Fight against 1 of 5 enemys and try to win with a higher combat power helo

 Increase your Combat Power by reaching a higher cultivation realm or by improving your realm exclusive activities